p0l1t1c1an/bsdfan-rs/README.md

 `device acpi_ibm`

-Alternatively, you can load the driver as a module at boot time, place the following line into your /boot/loader.conf:
+You can load the driver as a module at boot time by placing the following line into your /boot/loader.conf:

 `acpi_ibm_load="YES"`

+Or you can manually load it:

+`# kldload acpi_ibm`

 ### Installation
 Clone this repository: